 -

 - NIH has posted forecasted SBIR/STTR solicitations on grants.gov.
 The anticipated posting date for these solicitations is June 1, 2026.
-Note: not all forecasted opportunities have been updated as of April 15, 2026.

 - NIH has also confirmed that the next standard deadline for proposal submission will be September 8, 2026 (as September 5 falls on a Saturday and the following Monday is the Labor Day holiday).